seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

 removed or weakened. **v10 repairs three defects TZ-16 measured in v9** — hard floor item 10 named one direct-push path while three other clauses authorised two (§7.10), the day-log field list existed in two documents and had already drifted (§10), and a required one-line message collided with a ban declared to have no exception (§7.9).
+**v11 adds the third language exception**, which TZ-17 and TZ-19 both had to work around.
 Every clause below that did not name a role in v8 governs the implementation role and continues to do so unchanged; the analyst role is granted only where this file says so explicitly, and is otherwise bound by the same hard floor, the same repository rules and the same evidence standard.